cambridge-cares/TheWorldAvatar/web/twa-vis-platform/doc/config.md

 ## 4. Styling Overrides

-Users can override existing styling to suit their requirements by adding a `style-overrides.css` to the `uploads` directory.
+Users can override existing styling to suit their requirements by adding a `style-overrides.css` to the root directory at `/twa/public`.